kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 their own team.
 They never say “that’s not my job."

 At Amazon, engineering owns end-to-end development, including:

 1. Pitching an idea
-2. Design and aligning with other teams
+2. Design and alignment with other teams
+3. Planning
-4. Planning
+4. Implemention and testing
-5. Implementation
-6. Launching
-7. Maintenance and operations
+3. Project launch and maintenance

 I've learned so much from leading projects through the end-to-end software development lifecycle.
 And I've never heard "that's not my job"